ayushichoudhary-19/finivesta-demo/README.md

 ## Demo

-Explore the live demo of the Finivesta demo website by clicking [here](https://your-demo-website-url.com).
+Explore the live demo of the Finivesta demo website by clicking [here]([https://your-github-username.github.io/your-repository-name/)](https://ayushichoudhary-19.github.io/finivesta-demo/).

 ## Tech Stack

-The Finivesta demo website is powered by a variety of technologies and libraries:
+The Finivesta demo website is powered by the following key technologies and libraries:

 - **HTML:** The website structure is built using HTML (Hypertext Markup Language), providing the foundation for content and layout.

 - **CSS:** CSS (Cascading Style Sheets) is used for styling the website, including fonts, colors, and layout.

-- **JavaScript:** JavaScript is employed to add interactivity to the website, such as showing and hiding sections, toggling navigation menus, and managing event carousels.
+- **JavaScript:** JavaScript is employed to add interactivity to the website, specifically for managing the image slider and other dynamic elements.

-- **Bootstrap:** The website utilizes the Bootstrap framework for responsive design and pre-designed UI components, making it compatible with various screen sizes.

-- **jQuery:** jQuery, a JavaScript library, is included for simplifying DOM manipulation and enhancing user experience.
+- **Bootstrap:** Bootstrap is utilized exclusively for creating the image slider component, enhancing the visual presentation of events.

 - **Font Awesome:** Font Awesome is used to incorporate icons, enhancing the visual appeal and functionality of the website.

 - **Google Fonts:** Google Fonts provides the "Roboto" font for text elements, improving readability and aesthetics.

 - **External JavaScript Libraries:**
-  - `bvambient.js`: This custom JavaScript library is responsible for creating the animated background effect seen on the website.
+  - `bvambient.js`: This custom JavaScript library is responsible for creating the captivating animated background effect seen on the website.

-- **External CSS File:**
-  - `finivesta.css`: This custom CSS file contains additional styles specific to the Finivesta website.

-- **Images:** Various images are used throughout the website, such as the society logo and event images.

 ## Usage